 How do I find out more?

-headspace National has a page of useful information about mental health for parents and carers
+headspace has a library of useful information about mental health for parents and carers

 We value partnerships with local organisations, networks and educational settings to work toward reducing levels of stigma and discrimination associated with seeking help for mental health problems.

 - improve the mental, social and emotional wellbeing of young people

 - increase the level of mental health literacy available

 - help the community to understand, identify and respond to mental health needs of young people

 - support and encourage active youth and carer participation through reference groups